ResearchObject/packaging_data_with_ro-crate/episodes/05-root-metadata.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "Name, description, date published and license are required for the RO-Crate Root"
+- Name, description, date published and license are required for the RO-Crate Root"
-- "RO-Crate allows multiple licenses for different parts"
+- RO-Crate allows multiple licenses for different parts
 ::::::::::::::::::::::::::::::::::::::::::::::::::